Uroš I, Grand Prince of Serbia: Diplomacy

 In around 1130, he married his daughter, Jelena, to King Béla II of Hungary.
 Bela II, being blind, relied entirely on Jelena who acted as a co-ruler.
 Jelena is sourced as having decided to massacre 68 aristocrats at the Arad assembly, who had persuaded Coloman to blind her husband.

 In 1137, Ladislaus II, the son of Béla II and Jelena, became the titular Ban of Bosnia.

 When Bela II died on 13 February 1141, the eldest son Géza II ascended the throne, still a child.
 Therefore, Helena and her brother Beloš Vukanović, whom she had invited to the court, governed the Kingdom of Hungary until September 1146 when he came of age.

 Beloš was the Ban of Croatia 1142-1158, under the Hungarian crown, and held the comes palatinus (Count palatine), the highest court title of the Kingdom.

 Family

-Uroš was married to a Byzantine noblewoman named Anna Diogene, who through her father Constantine was a granddaughter of Romanos IV Diogenes.
+Uroš was married to Anna Diogenissa.
 They had the following issue: